xemexpress/UniMemo/source files/README/README.md

 ### <u>Components of a Memo</u>

-##### As an offerer, offer 10 % of price of the commodity as commission to let a bypasser shop for you.
+##### As an offerer, offer 10 % of price of the commodity as commission to let an offeree shop for you.
 Steps are as follows:

 1. Search keywords of the commodity.